 Preheat the oven to 350℉.
 Then, mix together, in your mixer with the whisk attachment, all the dry ingredients for the cupcakes.
 Then add in your wet ingredients.
 Keep your mixer on while you prepare your baking molds, or muffin tin with liners.
 Pour the mix into the molds, or liners, about a half inch from the top, it should be pretty close to the top since they don’t raise much.
 Bake for 15 to 20 minutes.

-I hope you enjoy your cupcakes and frosting!
+I hope you enjoy your cupcakes!
 Leave a comment below to let me know what you think!
 And, share with others so they can learn how to make amazing vegan cupcakes and frosting, too!!

 How to Make 6 Different Kinds of Vegan Ice Cream